 We Are Stronger Together

-- 3 Balls Of Wood – This one isn’t US-based, but it’s still awesome and illustrates how unique perspectives make the world better.
+- 3 Balls Of Wool – This one isn’t US-based, but it’s still awesome and illustrates how unique perspectives make the world better.

 - The Sandwich Swap – How different cultures (in this case food) can seem foreign and strange, but actually enhance our relationships and give us new perspectives.

 - Peaceful Fights For Equal Rights – A rallying cry showing many ways we can all fight for justice, putting our own small efforts to create a bigger, collective change.